dwinney/iterateKT/README.md

 ```

 ### Virtual functions
-As illustrated above, `isobar` is a pointer to an instance of an abstract template class ( `raw_isobar`).
+As illustrated above, each `isobar` is a pointer to an instance of an abstract template class (`raw_isobar`).
 The following virtual functions which must be implemented by the user in a derived class in order to specify the physics case of interest:

 ##### `double phase_shift(double s)`
 The elastic phase shift $\delta_i(s)$ fully determines the Omnès function (the solution to the homogenous unitarity equation) which serves as the initial guess in the iterative procedure.